1st Month Pregnancy Diet: What To Eat And Avoid?

 Foods To Include In The First Month Of Pregnancy

-• Include foods such as green leafy vegetables, legumes, avocado, lentils, fortified bread, orange juice, beans, and cereals that are rich in folic acid (1).
-Folic acid or folate is an essential nutrient for the brain and spinal development of the fetus.
-It helps in blood formation during pregnancy and preventing neural tube defectsiXSevere birth abnormalities of the central nervous system that develop early during pregnancy in the baby.
+• Food to eat during pregnancy includes green leafy vegetables, legumes, avocado, lentils, fortified bread, orange juice, beans, and cereals that are rich in folic acid (1).
+Consuming folic acid in pregnancy is an essential nutrient for the development of the brain and spinal cord of the fetus.
+It helps in blood formation during pregnancy and preventing neural tube defectsiSevere birth abnormalities of the central nervous system that develop early during pregnancy in the baby.

 • Milk and milk products such as yogurt and cheese are a good source of calcium.
-Calcium is essential for fetal heart and nerve functions and helps in developing strong bone, teeth, and muscles.
+Calcium-rich foods during pregnancy are essential for proper growth and development of the fetal heart and nerve functions and helps in developing strong bone, teeth, and muscles.

 • Fruits and vegetables including the yellow and red ones, cabbage, broccoli, strawberries, citrus, and Brussels sprouts are rich in vitamin C, which is essential for the baby’s teeth and bone development.